ProjectSeptemberInc/freek/README.md

 ### Interpreters combining

-Using `CoproductK`, it is also able to combine several natural transformations of a DSL into natural transformation of `CoproductK` of those DSL.
+Using `CoproductK`, Freek is also able to combine several natural transformations of a DSL into one natural transformation of `CoproductK` of those DSL.

 ```
 val interpreter: PRG ~> Id = DBManager :@: Logger